 The recommendations for daily fiber intake vary between 25-30g per day.
 But the reality is that dietary fiber intake is pitifully low, averaging 15g per day in the US and 18g in the UK.
 Low dietary fiber contributes to a host of diseases including cancer and lack of this vital nutrient alone, is partially responsible for many modern-day diseases.
 Adding two cups of mushrooms will provide you with between 3-6g of fiber.
 Every little bit helps when it comes to fiber!

-Selenium is an important mineral in mushrooms and it supports your immune system.
-6 This helps you to withstand and protect your body against damage from infection and free radicals.
+Selenium is an important mineral in [mushrooms]](https://pubmed.ncbi.nlm.nih.gov/18781538/) and it supports your immune system.
+This helps you to withstand and protect your body against damage from infection and free radicals.
 One cup of mushrooms provides you with a fifth of your daily selenium requirement.
-Selenium has also been linked with improvements regarding inflammation, heart disease, thyroid function, asthma, and dementia.
+Additional selenium has been linked with health improvements in a number of conditions including inflammation, heart disease, thyroid function, asthma, and dementia.

 Your bone health and your immune system benefit from Vitamin D contained in mushrooms, without which, you could develop thinning of your bones, or osteoporosis.
 Mushrooms are one of the few non-animal sources of vitamin D, so they are particularly useful if you are a vegetarian or vegan.

 Mushrooms contain powerful antioxidants; ergothioneine and glutathione.
-Your body can manufacture glutathione, but ergothioneine is only sourced from your food.
+Your body can manufacture glutathione, but not ergothioneine, which is sourced only from your food.
 These antioxidants reduce inflammation and oxidative stress, helping in the protection and repair of your DNA, which then reduces the risk of cancer and metabolic diseases.